TeamMGE/MicrobialGenomicsCourse/_episodes/08-quality-control.md

 > ## Exercise
-> Use seqtk fqchk to compare the untrimmed and trimmed reads in terms of number of sequenced bases, percentage of A,G,C,T and N and average quality.
+> Use seqtk fqchk to compare the untrimmed and trimmed reads of ERR026473_1 in terms of number of sequenced bases, percentage of A,G,C,T and N and average quality.
 What do you notice?
 Discuss with your neighbor.
 >
 >
 >> ## Solution
 >> 1)
->> `seqtk fqchk ERR026473_1.fastq | head -n 3`
+>> `seqtk fqchk ERR026473_1_copy.fastq | head -n 3`
 >>
 >> min_len: 108; max_len: 108; avg_len: 108.00; 33 distinct quality values
 >>